iamnoah/writeCapture/README.md

 dataType will only be set to "script" if the script being loaded is on another domain.

-The sucess callback should be passed the text of the script (if dataType:"script", the text will not be used and can be omitted).
+The success callback should be passed the text of the script (if dataType:"script", the text will not be used and can be omitted).
 The error callback should be passed 3 parameters, the third being the Error that occured.
 The first two parameters are ignored.
 Either success or error must eventually